 Additionally, and notwithstanding anything to the contrary set forth herein, in order to assure the QAP has the flexibility to adjust to deteriorating market conditions, the Division in its sole discretion may waive any section of any year’s QAP (not otherwise required by IRC Section 42) that would under such circumstances hinder the ability of the Division to meet the goals and priorities of the QAP.

-GLOSSARY – DEFINITIONS AND RULES OF CONSTRUCTION
+GLOSSARY

 For the purposes of the QAP the following definitions apply.